Transmission ERDA of ubiquitous deuterium in H-containing materials: Experiments

 The beam current was frequently monitored during the measurements by the Faraday cup attached to the sample holder.
-The integrated beam current (incident charge) for 15 minute was measured repeatedly with a current integrator, from which the typical uncertainty of the incident charge $\pm 7$\% was obtained.
+The integrated beam current (incident charge) for 15 minutes was measured repeatedly with a current integrator, from which the typical uncertainty of the incident charge $\pm 7$\% was obtained.
 The T-ERDA spectra were accumulated for 15--60 min for the He$^{2+}$ beam current of 0.5--0.7 nA.
 Sometimes, short-time measurements for fresh beam spots on the sample were repeated two or three times and, after confirming the reproducibility, these spectra were summed up to obtain the final data.
-This is because the H content in the sample decreases appreciably with increasing the beam irradiation, which will be discussed in \S\ref{DH-yield-ratio}.
+This is because the H content in mylar and PPS decreases appreciably by the He$^{2+}$ irradiation under the present experimental conditions, which will be noted in \S\ref{DH-yield-ratio}.